Vegan Wild Garlic Pesto

 To store your pesto, add it to a clean glass jar and top it off with a bit of olive oil.
 This prevents discoloring and mold growth.

-Pesto keeps well for several weeks in the fridge or can it can even be frozen.
+Pesto keeps well for several months in the fridge or even freezes well.

 Keywords: vegan pesto, vegan wild garlic pesto, wild garlic pesto

 MORE FROM MY SITE